andylockran/spectral-aws-apigateway-ruleset/README.md

   - spectral-aws-apigateway-ruleset
 ```

-This pulls the definition directly from npm, do you don't have to even install it!
+This pulls the definition directly from npm, so you don't have to even install it!

 ## NPM package